Skip Navigation

 6. Lady beetle larvae feed on small larvae and will help keep them under control.

-8. During summer and early fall, treatments can be applied to the ferns to control both asparagus beetle larvae and adults.
+8. During summer and early fall, insecticide treatments can be applied to the ferns to control both asparagus beetle larvae and adults.
 Beetle control at this time will reduce the number of adults going into hibernation, thereby reducing emergence and thus damage to shoots the following spring.